 FMC: The only reason I lead is that somebody has to pay the bills and be responsible for the group.
 Obviously (smiles), our collective experience is what makes this music happen.
 AfroHORN is a joint effort, and everyone should be given his or her “props.”
 It’s essential for the music and the development of our sound.
 Even though Rare Metal is an independent recording and beholding to no one, I hope it receives the attention Afro Horn MX did not.
 There is so much music that escapes the attention of the public because of the nature of the music business, the constraints of radio, and the misguided notion of money over art.

 Afro Horn MX was an independent recording with limited distribution.
 In spite of that, it made the “Open Sky” list of top 30 records of 2012 and “Latin Jazz Network’s” list of Best Recordings of the Year, strictly through word-of-mouth and without a publicity campaign.
 It made me realize that AfroHORN is on to something, and it inspired me to continue.

 In the poem “How Long Has Trane Been Gone,” Jayne Cortez wrote, “There was a time when radio stations played all black music, from Charlie Parker to Johnny Ace, on the show after show, but what happened?
 I’ll tell you what happened, they divided Black music, doubled the money, and left us split again, is what happened.”

-Your career embodies what it means to be an artist with an uncompromising vision and spirit.
+TP: Your career epitomizes what it means to be an artist with an uncompromising vision.
 What keeps you going?

 Mora!
 (Japanese Import – AACE Records)